Innovation in Fashion: Emma Vollrath, Founder of Emma Lou The Label

 What are your plans for the future – for Emma Lou, but also for you personally?

 I would love to get into Revolve and Carbon38, those big retail houses.
 I am also looking into having my inventory stock somewhere, as right now it’s just in my room.
 Generally, I am working on releasing a steady flow of collections.
 I like to release things in sets and that responds well to my audience – I create a persona, I name them (like Toby or Randy) and people have fun with it.
-I already have things planned for like 2022/23!
+I already have things planned for 2022/23!